When the machines start talking

-The good news is, this drop has been compensated to an extent by an uptick in the mobile value added services (MVAS)- that is, data usage.
-As per IAMAI, MVAS stands at 27 per cent of the ARPU today and will largely contribute to any subsequent rise in ARPUs.
+The good news is, this drop has been compensated to an extent by an uptick in the mobile value-added services (MVAS)- that is, data usage.
+As per IAMAI, MVAS stands at 27 percent of the ARPU today and will largely contribute to any subsequent rise in ARPUs.
 Even with the instant messaging apps, while telecom players may be losing SMS revenues, they gain significantly in data terms: Instant message services are used to send large audio and larger video files.
 A one-minute video sent via WhatsApp or WeChat can be more than 100 times larger than a text-only message over the same app.
-These apps ease the use of video, audio or photo sharing.
-While sending multimedia message is not only limited to smartphones, it is also expensive at the same time.
+These apps ease the use of video, audio, or photo sharing.
+While sending multimedia messages is not only limited to smartphones, it is also expensive at the same time.

-Says Sunil Tandon, head, non-voice business and devices, Tata Teleservices, "The traditional voice and data services are becoming increasingly commoditised across the world.
+Says Sunil Tandon, head, non-voice business and devices, Tata Teleservices, "The traditional voice and data services are becoming increasingly commoditized across the world.
 As the economies grow and communities become social the revenues from both these traditional breadwinners of a telecom company will plateau.
-The need of the hour therefore is to find your blue ocean, an alternate source of revenue that utilises your existing capacities and creates a hitherto untapped income.
+The need of the hour, therefore, is to find your blue ocean, an alternate source of revenue that utilizes your existing capacities and creates a hitherto untapped income.
 Increasingly we have observed that the machines are connected to the net at all levels and for even bare minimal tasks."

-According to 6Wresearch, a global market research and consulting firm specialising in emerging markets, India's M2M market is expected to touch $98.38 million by 2016 at a compound annual growth rate of 33.81 percent from 2011.
-Cellular M2M modules will account for over 42 per cent of the market by 2016 (the rest made up by short range and satellite-based services).
+According to 6Wresearch, global market research and consulting firm specializing in emerging markets, India M2M market is expected to touch $98.38 million by 2016 at a compound annual growth rate of 33.81 percent from 2011.
+Cellular M2M modules will account for over 42 percent of the market by 2016 (the rest made up by short-range and satellite-based services).
 According to the latest report by Machina Research, India will reach 7.93 million M2M connections by 2015, earning more than Rs 2,200 million in revenues.
 Undoubtedly, the market is driven by the shift towards "smart communities".